Skip to main content

 Custom HTTP routes

-Windmill supports custom HTTP routes to trigger a script or flow.
+Windmill supports custom HTTP routes to trigger runnables or serve static assets and websites.
 They can only be created by admins workspace.
 All properties of the route apart from the http path can be modified by any user with write access to the route.

 HTTP routes